gbeckers/Darr/README.rst

 |Github CI Status| |Appveyor Status| |PyPi version| |Conda Forge|
 |Codecov Badge| |Docs Status| |Zenodo Badge|

-Darr is a Python science library for working efficiently with potentially very large Numpy arrays that persist on disk in an open format, and that are self-documented to make them universally readible.
-Universal readability is a pillar of good scientific practice, but also generally a good idea for anyone who wants to flexibly move between analysis environments, who wants to save data for the longer term, or who wants to share data with others without spending much time on figuring out how the receiver can read it.
-As you work with you arrays, Darr arrays are automatically kept up to date with a complete and human-readable explanation of how the data is stored, as well as copy-paste-ready code to read the array in languages such as R, Julia, Scilab, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
+Darr is a Python science library that allows you to work with potentially very large, disk-based Numpy arrays that are self-documented, and that can be read in many other popular languages for data analysis with minimal effort.

+Universal readability of data is a pillar of good scientific practice.
+It is also generally a good idea for anyone who wants to flexibly move between analysis environments, who wants to save data for the longer term, or who wants to share data with others without spending much time on figuring out and/or explaining how the receiver can read it.
+As you work with you darr array, its documentation is automatically kept up to date, including a complete and human-readable description, as well as code to read the array in popular languages such as R, Julia, Scilab, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr
+(see `example
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/arrays/array_int32_2D.darr>`__).
+A quick copy-paste of code from the array documentation is in most cases all that is needed to read your data in, e.g. R or Matlab.
+No need to export anything, make notes, or to provide elaborate explanation.
+No dependence on complicated formats or specialized libraries.
+No looking up things.

+In essence, Darr makes it trivially easy to share your numerical arrays with others or with yourself when working in different computing environments, and makes them future-proof by providing documentation.

 More rationale for a tool-independent approach to numeric array storage is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.